Two Swedish men charged with spying for Russia go on trial - NewsBreak

 The naturalized Swedish citizens face sentences up to life imprisonment if convicted.

-In a separate, unrelated case, Swedish authorities on Thursday released one of two people arrested this week on suspicion of spying against Sweden and another, unnamed foreign power.
+In another case, Swedish authorities on Thursday released one of two people arrested this week on suspicions of spying against Sweden and another foreign power, but that the freed person remains a suspect.

-The released individual remains a suspect and authorities didn't explain why the other person was kept in custody.

 The two were arrested Tuesday in a predawn operation in the Stockholm area.
 Authorities have given few details about the case, but Swedish media cited witnesses who described elite police rappelling from two Black Hawk helicopters to arrest them.

-According to Swedish reports, the two are a couple and are both Russians who arrived in Sweden in the late 1990s.
-The AP could not independently confirm these reports.
+According to the Swedish reports, the two were a couple and are both Russians who arrived in Sweden in the late 1990s.
+The AP could not confirm these reports.

+The Swedish Prosecution Authority said late Thursday that one of the two had been released but was still a suspect.
+It did not explain the reasoning for releasing one and but keeping the other in detention.

+The investigation had been under way for some time, SAPO said.
+It said that one of those arrested was suspected of aggravated espionage against Sweden and against "a foreign power."
+Authorities did not identify the other country allegedly spied on.

 Comments / 0